raoarafat/DeffieHelmanKeyExchange-Swift/README.md

 # DeffieHelmanKeyExchange-Swift
-To Generate Public, Private &amp; Crypto Shared Key by using Diffie-Helman Algorithm.
+To Generate Public, Private & Crypto Shared Key by using Diffie-Helman Algorithm.
+It accepts maximum number of String Integers.

 Just Download and Use.
 Example Code: